NeuroTechX/ntx_slack_archive/_boston.md

  >Hey Channel, here is the link to the first talk of last week's Meetup in case anyone missed it: <https://www.youtube.com/watch?v=mn7YhnfzrO8>

+9/13/2017 3:56 AM

+ **alex** :

+ >Hello Boston Neurohackers!
+We just had  our first admin meeting of the season.
+We hope to have our next event later this year and will keep you updated!